ahmetaa/zemberek-nlp/ner/README.md

 is to find NEs in natural language sentences.

 Zemberek-NLP provides a simple Named Entity Recognition module for Turkish.
-Currently module does not have any model in it su users need to train their own model for now.
+Currently module does not have any model in it therefore users need to train their own model for now.
 In the upcoming version we will provide simple generic models that can be used directly.
 However, usually NER modules are domain sensitive so some degree of customization will always be necessary.